 Last, but certainly not least, is the Fens Street Sewer.
 Everyone knows that some of the best and most memorable VR games to date have been horror games and there are plenty of aspects of Fallout that make it even more frightening than some of the most harrowing horror titles.
 This dark, decrepit sewer is certainly one of them.
 Venture forth at your own risk.

-Note: This article originally published on April 26th, 2017.
+Editor’s Note: This article originally published on April 26th, 2017.
+We’re repromoting it today in preparation for Fallout 4 VR’s release next week.